 Urgent care drug tests are convenient, fast, and reliable.
 Most tests take about an hour, and the results are available within 1-3 days.

 Urgent care centers also accept most insurance plans to cover the expenses of the drug test.
-You can either walk-in for service or go online to schedule a visit without the need to make an appointment.
+You can either walk in for service or go online to schedule a visit without the need to make an appointment.

-If you are on prescription for a narcotic pain reliever or tranquilizer, you will need to bring the pill bottle or the doctor's note.
+If you are on a prescription for a narcotic pain reliever or tranquilizer, you will need to bring the pill bottle or the doctor's note.
 Some urgent care centers also require you to carry a valid state-issued photo ID to your visit.
 If an employer or program has referred you, you will have to bring a referral form to the clinic.

 What kind of drug test does Urgent Care use?